leecher1337/ntvdmx64/readme.txt

    Please note that you need Windows XP for building.
    Build instructions in: doc\old-src.txt
  * HAXM
-   This is basically old-src, but instead of using the emulated CCPU, it uses HAXM VT-x hardware accelleration (CPU needs to support it), so it is significally faster in textmode.
+   Instead of using the emulated CCPU, it uses HAXM VT-x hardware accelleration (CPU needs to support it), so it is significally faster in textmode.
    But it doesn't support DPMI yet and will probably never support graphics, as it is technically impossible to emulate a real VGA card with sufficient performance on VT-x
+   Works with minnt and old-src build.
-   Build instructions in: doc\haxm.txt, doc\old-src.txt
+   Build instructions in: doc\haxm.txt
  * MINNT
    This is the most recent NTVDM source code, it supports multiple languages, but is probably harder to build.
-   It is planned to continue development on this source tree as of Feb/2020 old-src will still be maintaned, as long as HAXM build relies on it.
+   It is planned to continue development on this source tree as of Feb/2020
    Build instructions in: doc\minnt.txt

 In case you want a fully compiled build, I recommend Googling for ntvdmx64